Division of School Quality, Instruction, and Performance

-Division of School Quality, Equity, and Instruction – Donald Fairheart, Deputy Superintendent and Chief of Staff
+Division of School Quality, Instruction, and Performance – Donald Fairheart, Deputy Superintendent and Chief of Staff

 The Division of School Quality, Equity, and Instruction leads the Department’s strategic initiatives to advance equitable student outcomes and comprehensive school quality.
 Through tailored support to schools, the division implements Virginia’s continuous school quality and improvement interventions.
 Additionally, the division leads the Department’s efforts aimed at advancing equity, closing achievement gaps, coordinating stakeholder engagement, and managing external communications and outreach strategies.
 Finally, the division is responsible for supporting the implementation of Virginia’s Standards of Learning, strengthening curriculum resources, supporting best practices in pedagogy and providing technical assistance to teachers and schools.